open/close all folders

-- Eleventh Hour Superpower: He tricked Pucci into pushing Weather Report's Stand disc into him, thus giving him access to Heavy Weather.
-Ironically, he doesn't use Heavy Weather's unique ability that made it an Eleventh Hour Superpower to Weather Report, instead opting for its most basic (albeit enhanced by lingering vestiges of Weather Report's sheer hatred as well as being in a small room) ability to generate oxygen.
+- 11th-Hour Superpower: He tricked Pucci into pushing Weather Report's Stand disc into him, thus giving him access to Heavy Weather.
+Ironically, he doesn't use Heavy Weather's unique ability that made it an 11th-Hour Superpower to Weather Report, instead opting for its most basic (albeit enhanced by lingering vestiges of Weather Report's sheer hatred as well as being in a small room) ability to generate oxygen.

-- Final Girl: Emporio is the only character to survive Pucci's plot.
+- Final Guy: Emporio is the only character to survive Pucci's plot.
 Granted that destroying Made in Heaven restores the slain heroes in slightly altered form, but...